emiledelmas/LOLSmartPing/README.md

 ## Installation

-On [https://chrome.google.com/webstore/detail/lol-smart-ping/edfckebeghmfpiokhibgknogjcikfebc?hl=fr](Chrome Web Store), just click on "Add to Chrome".
+On the [Chrome Web Store](https://chrome.google.com/webstore/detail/lol-smart-ping/edfckebeghmfpiokhibgknogjcikfebc?hl=fr), just click on "Add to Chrome".

 Or via the source code for dev: